rust-lang/book/second-edition/src/ch13-01-closures.md

 We add types to the `Fn` trait bound to represent the types of the parameters and return values the closures must have in order to match this trait bound.
-In this case, our closure has a parameter of type `u32` and returns an `u32`, so the trait bound we specify is `Fn(u32) -> u32`.
+In this case, our closure has a parameter of type `u32` and returns a `u32`, so the trait bound we specify is `Fn(u32) -> u32`.

 Listing 13-9 shows the definition of the `Cacher` struct that holds a closure